oprb/ycbvideo/README.md

 method for more ways and examples of how to specify the frames you're interested in.

 The `data_syn` directory is also handled as a frame sequence, *\*/42* therefore would also include the 42th frame from the `data_syn` frame sequence.
+Leaving exactly this one out can be achieved with *data/42*, i.e. gets you the 42th frame for each frame sequence except the `data_syn` frame sequence.
+Contrarily, *data_syn/42* gets you just this single frame.

 Because the dataset is huge (~273 GB), it wouldn't make much sense to load all the data into memory at once, therefore, frames are loaded one at a time.
 Especially in case your working with just a